Colossal Olmec Head

 myminifactory

-The Olmec colossal heads are at least seventeen monumental stone representations of human heads sculpted from large basalt boulders.
-The heads are a distinctive feature of the Olmec civilization of ancient Mesoamerica.
-All portray mature men with fleshy cheeks, flat noses, and slightly crossed eyes; their physical characteristics correspond to a type that is still common among the inhabitants of Tabasco and Veracruz.
-The backs of the monuments often are flat.
-The boulders were brought from the Sierra de los Tuxtlas mountains of Veracruz.
-Given that the extremely large slabs of stone used in their production were transported over large distances, requiring a great deal of human effort and resources, it is thought that the monuments represent portraits of powerful individual Olmec rulers.
-Each of the known examples has a distinctive headdress.
-The heads were variously arranged in lines or groups at major Olmec centres, but the method and logistics used to transport the stone to these sites remain unclear.
-Dating the monuments remains difficult because of the movement of many from their original contexts prior to archaeological investigation.
-Most have been dated to the Early Preclassic period (1500–1000 BC) with some to the Middle Preclassic (1000–400 BC) period.
-The smallest weigh 6 tons, while the largest is variously estimated to weigh 40 to 50 tons, although it was abandoned and left unfinished close to the source of its stone.
-The Olmec civilization developed in the lowlands of southeastern Mexico between 1500 and 400 BC.
-The Olmec heartland lies on the Gulf Coast of Mexico within the states of Veracruz and Tabasco, an area measuring approximately 275 kilometres east to west and extending about 100 kilometres inland from the coast.
-The Olmecs are regarded as the first civilization to develop in Mesoamerica.
-The Olmecs were the first inhabitants of the Americas to construct monumental architecture and to settle in towns and cities.
-They were also the first people in the Americas to develop a sophisticated style of stone sculpture.
-In the first decade of the 21st century evidence emerged of Olmec writing, with the earliest examples of Olmec hieroglyphs dating to around 650 BC.
-Examples of script have been found on roller stamps and stone artefacts; the texts are short and have been partially deciphered based on their similarity to other Mesoamerican scripts.
-The evidence of complex society developing in the Olmec heartland has led to the Olmecs being regarded as the "Mother Culture" of Mesoamerica, although this concept remains controversial.
-The seventeen confirmed examples of Olmec colossal heads are known from four sites within the Olmec heartland on the Gulf Coast of Mexico, namely San Lorenzo Tenochtitlán, La Venta, Tres Zapotes, and La Cobata.
-La Venta Monument 1 is speculated to have been the portrait of La Venta's final ruler.
-Monument 1 measures 2.41 metres high by 2.08 metres wide by 1.95 metres deep; it weighs 24 tons.
-The front of the headdress is decorated with three motifs that apparently represent the claws or fangs of an animal.
-Above these symbols is an angular U-shaped decoration descending from the scalp.
-On each side of the monument a strap descends from the headdress, passing in front of the ear.
-Each ear has a prominent ear ornament that descends from the earlobe to the base of the monument.
-The features are those of a mature man, with wrinkles around the mouth, eyes and nose.
-Monument 1 is the best preserved head at La Venta but has suffered from erosion, particularly at the back.
-The head was first described by Franz Blom and Oliver La Farge who investigated the La Venta remains on behalf of Tulane University in 1925.
-When discovered it was half-buried; its massive size meant that the discoverers were unable to excavate it completely.
-Matthew Stirling fully excavated the monument in 1940, after clearing the thick vegetation that had covered it in the intervening years.
-Monument 1 has been moved to the Parque-Museo La Venta in Villahermosa.
-The head was found in its original context; associated finds have been radiocarbon dated to between 1000 and 600 BC.
+The colossal heads of the Olmecs are a series of seventeen massive stone sculptures depicting human faces, carved from enormous basalt boulders that were transported over long distances with great effort and resources.
+These monumental figures showcase mature men with prominent cheeks, flat noses, and slightly crossed eyes, characteristics still common among the inhabitants of Tabasco and Veracruz.
+The backs of these colossal heads are often flat, while the fronts feature intricate headdresses and ear ornaments that add to their grandeur.
+Each of the known colossal heads has a distinct headdress, arranged in lines or groups at major Olmec centers, but the methods used to transport these massive stone slabs remain unclear.
+Given their enormous size, each head is estimated to weigh between 6 and 50 tons, with some abandoned and left unfinished near their source of origin.
+The Olmecs developed in southeastern Mexico's lowlands around 1500-400 BC, with their heartland located on the Gulf Coast within Veracruz and Tabasco states.
+This area spans approximately 275 kilometers east to west and extends about 100 kilometers inland from the coast, where the Olmecs are regarded as the first civilization to emerge in Mesoamerica.
+The Olmecs were pioneers in constructing monumental architecture and settling in towns and cities, while also developing a sophisticated style of stone sculpture.
+In the early 21st century, evidence emerged of Olmec writing, with the earliest examples of hieroglyphs dating back around 650 BC.
+Examples of script have been found on roller stamps and stone artifacts; these texts are short and partially deciphered based on their similarity to other Mesoamerican scripts.
+The seventeen confirmed colossal heads are known from four sites within the Olmec heartland, namely San Lorenzo Tenochtitlán, La Venta, Tres Zapotes, and La Cobata.
+La Venta Monument 1 is believed to be the portrait of La Venta's final ruler, measuring 2.41 meters high by 2.08 meters wide by 1.95 meters deep, weighing 24 tons.
+La Venta Monument 1 features a headdress decorated with three motifs representing animal claws or fangs, an angular U-shaped decoration descending from the scalp, and prominent ear ornaments that descend from the earlobe to the base of the monument.
+The face is that of a mature man, with wrinkles around the mouth, eyes, and nose.
+The colossal head was first described by Franz Blom and Oliver La Farge in 1925, who investigated the La Venta remains on behalf of Tulane University.
+Matthew Stirling fully excavated the monument in 1940 after clearing thick vegetation that had covered it for years.
+Today, Monument 1 is housed at the Parque-Museo La Venta in Villahermosa.
+The associated finds have been radiocarbon dated to between 1000 and 600 BC, providing valuable insights into the origins of this enigmatic civilization.

 With this file you will be able to print Colossal Olmec Head with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Colossal Olmec Head.